 All rates of pay are gross rates (before tax).
-The table below provides the rates that apply from the first pay period on or after 1 July 2021.
+The tables below provide the rates that apply from the first pay period on or after 1 July 2021.

 Rates of pay - applicable from the first pay period on or after 1 July 2021 until end of last pay period commenced in June 2022.